In April 2017 we announced our decision to reopen Colston Hall under a new name following our two-year, £48.8 million redevelopment.

-We have now opened a survey to the public, to further gauge how people across the city currently engage with the Hall, gather input on our developing vision and feedback on the re-naming.
+We opened a survey to the public, to further gauge how people across the city currently engage with the Hall, gather input on our developing vision and feedback on the re-naming.

 Community consultation days

-In early 2019 we will be hosting consultation days in a number of venues across the city to give people the opportunity to meet with us in person and give feedback on our developing vision and the re-naming.
+In early 2019 we hosted consultation days in a number of venues across the city to give people the opportunity to meet with us in person and give feedback on our developing vision and the re-naming.

 To find out more, please click here.